Dragon Nest

-Dragon Nest (드래곤네스트) is a free-to-play fantasy MMORPG developed by Eyedentity and currently available in different regions and languages.
-Aside from boasting a non-targeting combat and skill system within instance dungeons, Dragon Nest also revolves around a rich story which is told in different points of view depending on the player's chosen class.
+Dragon Nest (드래곤네스트) is a free-to-play fantasy MMORPG developed by Eyedentity and available in different regions and languages.
+Aside from boasting a non-targeting combat and skill system within instance dungeons, Dragon Nest revolves around a rich story which is told in different points of view depending on the player's chosen class.
 Dragon Nest receives new content, balance patches and cash shop items on a monthly basis.
 Major expansions that include several new dungeons, Nests, new classes, multiple new features or remake of old ones, extensive class adjustments and a raise on the level cap take place every year.